zzzprojects/learn-orm/tutorials/architecture/repository-pattern/update-author-controller-to-use-the-repository.md

 ```csharp
 await repository.UpdateAuthor(author);
 ```

-Press Ctrl+F5 to run the project, click the **Authors** tab to see the test data.
+Press `Ctrl+F5` to run the project, click the **Authors** tab to see the test data.

 <img src="images/update-controller-1.png">

-The page looks and works the same as it did before you changed the code to use the repository.
+The pages look and work the same as it did before you changed the code to use the repository.